 POSTERS & POSTER COMPETITION

 Students, researchers, extension educators, and growers are all invited to submit posters on caneberry related topics for this conference.
 A competition for students and extension educators will award “Outstanding Poster” prizes of $150 and free registration for the 2022 conference.
+Deadline to submit posters was Feb 2, but late submissions may be accepted.
 Please click here to submit a poster and to learn more about the this competition.